Repatriation to Australia: a coastal path leading toward the horizon at sunset

 The Australian Centre for Grief and Bereavement (operating as Grief Australia, 1800 642 066, 9am to 5pm AEST Monday to Friday) and GriefLine (1300 845 745, weekdays 9am to 6pm and weekends 12pm to 6pm AEST/AEDT) both have counsellors familiar with disenfranchised grief and grief at distance.
 Neither is a 24-hour crisis line; for crisis support outside hours, call Lifeline 13 11 14.

-For more on grief and bereavement, see our Grief and Support hub.
+For more on grief and bereavement, see our grief support resources.

 Frequently asked questions